Quantum learning with real world applicability facing a stagnant adolescent mathematics classroom

 This capstone project was a study focused on how the practice of Quantum Learning and real world applicability could benefit student achievement in junior high school math classrooms that have become stagnant.
 Through this study a junior high curriculum was developed in order to enhance student achievement in mathematics.
 Quantum learning involves a classroom full of movement and procedures.
 Through this process students grasp a deeper understanding of mathematics with the ability to retain what they have learned.
 Understanding by Design was the curriculum model I chose to create my mathematics curriculum.
 By the practice of identifying what I wanted the students to learn before I developed the instruction, I felt I was able to better prepare myself for how I wanted to teach the students.

 Benson, Ross S., "Quantum learning with real world applicability facing a stagnant adolescent mathematics classroom" (2009).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2141.